fehmi/simply.js/docs/dom-events.md

 # DOM Events

-There is nothing special of writing DOM events in SMPL from Vanilla JS.
+There is nothing special of writing DOM events in simply from Vanilla JS.

 ```html
 <template>